Quantcast

 If you’re a sky watcher like yours truly, the first step in observing the sky is having decent weather.
 We probably all check the forecast from time to time.
 But relatively few of us know how to make sense of it.

-Many of us would assume that an ”80% chance of rain’ means you have an 80% chance of getting rained on?
+Many of us would assume that an ”80% chance of rain’ means you have an 80% chance of getting rained on.
 This sounds logical but is incorrect.

 Guess again.
-Does it mean that there’s a chance of rain across 80% of the forecasted area?
+Does it mean there’s a chance of rain across 80% of the forecasted area?
 Nope.
 That’s because weather forecasts give their “percentage chance” in probabilities.

 Confused?
 If you want to understand this further, read on.